Vyral/base-template/_drafts/a-quick-explanation-of-how-pre-qualifications-and-pre-approvals-differ.md

 {% include youtube.html %}

-What is the difference between a pre-qualification and a pre-approval?
-A mortgage expert joins us today to explain.
+<center>What is the difference between a pre-qualification and a pre-approval?
+A mortgage expert joins us today to explain.</center>

 One of my clients recently asked about the difference between a pre-qualification and pre-approval, and today, Brian Cushing of Guild Mortgage has joined us to explain.&nbsp;